gmaynez/debugssy/README.md

 **Use Case:** Call this before `evaluate_expression` or `get_variables` to ensure execution is paused and ready for inspection.

 #### `wait_for_breakpoint`
-Wait for execution to pause at a breakpoint.
+**[Full automation mode only]** Wait for execution to pause at a breakpoint.
 Blocks until the next breakpoint is hit or timeout occurs.

-**Automation:** Full mode only (returns error in assisted mode)
+**Automation:** Full mode only (not exposed to AI agents in assisted mode)

 **Parameters:**
 - `timeout` (optional): Timeout in milliseconds.
 If not provided, uses `debugsy.waitForBreakpointTimeout` setting (default: 10000ms)